opendaylight/docs/docs/user-guide/service-function-chaining.rst

-After binding SFC service with a particular interface by means of Genius, as explained in the :ref:`Genius User Guide <genius-user-guide-binding-services>`, the entry point in the SFC pipeline will be table 82 (SFC_TRANSPORT_CLASSIFIER_TABLE), and from that point, packet processing will be similar to the :ref:`SFC OpenFlow pipeline <sfc-user-guide-sfc-of-pipeline>`, just with another set of specific tables for the SFC service.
+After binding SFC service with a particular interface by means of Genius, as explained in the :ref:`Genius User Guide <genius-user-guide-binding-services>`, the entry point in the SFC pipeline is table 82 (SFC_TRANSPORT_CLASSIFIER_TABLE), and from that point, packet processing is similar to the :ref:`SFC OpenFlow pipeline <sfc-user-guide-sfc-of-pipeline>`, just with another set of specific tables for the SFC service.